-Walking around, I saw lots of pullout benches, beds, kitchen and pop-up roofs.
+Walking around, I saw lots of pullout benches, beds, kitchens and pop-up roofs.

-I left my car behind, in the next couple of weeks they would make a pop-up roof and an electricity unit.
-Also, I did want some windows but since it was high season for the company they were very busy, it did not seem possible.
+I left my car behind.
+In the next couple of weeks, they would make a pop-up roof and an electricity unit.
+Also, I did want some windows, but since it was high season, they were very busy, it did not seem possible.
 They did n’t have the right windows in stock and I did not like the camper windows they had.
-Those were to small and not really suited for my van.
+They were too small and not really suitable for my van.
 Thus, the deal became just a pop-up roof and an electricity unit.
-Further more they would put in an old kitchen-unit and a bed.
+Furthermore, they would put in an old kitchen unit and a bed.
 The last two things were necessary to get the van registered as a camper.
-Those units were laying around ready to be trashed, but since I wanted to make my own furniture I did not care as long the van could be registered as a camper.
-And these units although old and ugly still met the requirements of the RDW (Dutch Department of Motor Vehicles) and the tax department.
+Those units were lying around ready to be trashed, but since I wanted to make my own furniture I did not care as long the van could be registered as a camper.
+And these units, although old and ugly, still met the requirements of the RDW (Dutch Department of Motor Vehicles) and the tax department.

-The next weeks were killing, I still had to finish some work, but I was eager to start with the camper conversion.
-Waiting, weeks seem to take ages and in fact it took way longer then we had agreed upon.
+The next weeks were killing.
+I still had to finish some work, but I was eager to start with the camper conversion.
+Waiting weeks seem to take ages and in fact it took way longer than we had agreed upon.
 After five weeks, there was a call that I could pick up my van.
 And then I received a call, I could pick up the van.
-And there was a little surprise, they managed to place two matching car windows in the back.
-It was a small gesture because it had taken longer then we agreed upon..
+And there was a little surprise; they managed to place two matching car windows in the back.
+It was a small gesture because it had taken longer than we agreed upon..
 I was happy because a van without windows would have been very dark.

 Meanwhile, they had taken care of the camper registration Since the van became a camper it needed to be inspected by the RDW* in order to get licensed as a camper.
 Since the now converted van had met all the requirements to be a camper due to the popup roof, kitchen and bed the RDW approved the conversion and it was now officially a camper.
 I went to buy my new number plates and took out a camper insurance.